 SEO is effective, but it takes time and continuous effort to make it to the top of search engine results pages.
 If you’re looking for a shortcut to the top of SERPs, search ads are the way to go.

-The most popular types of search ads in ecommerce are Google AdWords and Google Shopping ads.
+The most popular types of search ads in ecommerce are Google AdWords and Google Shopping ads, or Product Listing Ads.

 - Google Adwords: These are text-based ads that appear on top of organic search results.
 Unlike social media ads which target users based on their demographics AdWords target search queries.
 So, if you’re an online retailer that sells teas and tea accessories, you could use AdWords to target users searching for things like “tea infusers” or “loose tea leaves.”